bsmith89/human-gut-diversity-manuscript/manuscript.md

 and therefore species richness, is constantly in flux.

-The stochasticity of ecological drift is tempered, however, by the determism of ecological selection, which in some cases buffers species from extinction through negative density or frequency dependent selection, and in others quickens the pace through competition.
+The stochasticity of ecological drift is tempered, however, by the determinism of ecological selection, which in some cases buffers species from extinction through negative density or frequency dependent selection, and in others quickens the pace through competition.